America’s Financial Crisis

 Excerpts:

-“The most constructive thing to do is to understand this situation and try to determine how we can move ourselves forward.” ~ Ed Fredericks
+The most constructive thing to do is to understand this situation and try to determine how we can move ourselves forward.” ~ Ed Fredericks

-“The extent to which we can’t address important issues sooner, rather than later, will be correlated with the performance of the worldwide economy over the coming months.” ~ Dave Smith, PhD
+The extent to which we can’t address important issues sooner, rather than later, will be correlated with the performance of the worldwide economy over the coming months.” ~ Dave Smith, PhD

-“If we fail to pass a comprehensive bill of some kind, we could potentially be headed for a financial collapse.” ~ Joetta Forsyth, PhD
+If we fail to pass a comprehensive bill of some kind, we could potentially be headed for a financial collapse.” ~ Joetta Forsyth, PhD

-David M. Smith, PhD, is Associate Dean of Academic Affairs and an associate professor of economics at the Graziadio School of Business and Management at Pepperdine University.
+David M. Smith, PhD, is associate professor of economics at the Graziadio School of Business and Management at Pepperdine University.
 His economic expertise includes the areas of labor pay and productivity, forecasting, and analysis of specific labor markets.
 A labor economist with an applied focus, Dr. Smith has published numerous articles that have appeared in both academic and practitioner journals.
 In addition, he has a chapter in an edited volume, a monograph, and published book reviews to his credit.
 His research on credit unions research has been used in arguments before the US Supreme Court as well as in state legislative hearings.
-Dr. Smith closely follows current economic trends and has appeared on radio and television and in several newspapers and magazines, including most recently the London Times, the Los Angeles Times, USA Today, the New York Times, and the Investor's Business Daily.
+Dr. Smith closely follows current economic trends and has appeared on radio and television and in several newspapers and magazines, including most recently the London Times, the Los Angeles Times, USA Today, the New York Times, and the Investor’s Business Daily.

 Edward H. Fredericks, Jr., MBA, CFA

-Joetta Forsyth, PhD, , is an assistant professor of finance at the Graziadio School.
-Dr. Forsyth received her bachelor's and master's in economics at the University of Chicago; in 1995, she graduated from the Harvard Business School with a PhD in business economics and a concentration in finance and industrial organization.
-Prior to joining the Graziadio School, Dr. Forsyth taught finance at the University of Michigan's Business School and the University of Southern California's Marshall School of Business.
+Joetta Forsyth, PhD, is an Assistant Professor of Finance at the Graziadio School.
+Dr. Forsyth received her bachelor’s and master’s in economics at the University of Chicago; in 1995, she graduated from the Harvard Business School with a PhD in business economics and a concentration in finance and industrial organization.
+Prior to joining the Graziadio School, Dr. Forsyth taught finance at the University of Michigan’s Business School and the University of Southern California’s Marshall School of Business.

-Issue: 2008 Volume 11 Issue 3
+More articles from 2008 Volume 11 Issue 3